This page was reviewed under our medical and editorial policy by

 People with very high numbers of dysplastic nevi may have dysplastic nevus syndrome to blame.
 This inherited condition is also called atypical mole syndrome.
 Since dysplastic nevi often run in families, there is a genetic component to these moles.

-Your doctor may be able to diagnose a dysplastic nevus with a physical exam alone.
-However, if the mole looks suspiciously like melanoma, as some dysplastic nevi do, your doctor may perform a biopsy to check a tissue sample for melanoma.
-If the initial biopsy doesn’t show melanoma, your care team likely won’t need to remove any more of the mole.
+A doctor may be able to diagnose a dysplastic nevus with a physical exam alone.
+However, if the mole looks suspiciously like melanoma, as some dysplastic nevi do, the doctor may perform a biopsy to check a tissue sample for melanoma.
+If the initial biopsy doesn’t show melanoma, the care team likely won’t need to remove any more of the mole.

 A diagnosis of dysplastic nevi is typically made if there are at least three of the following factors:

 Treatment for dysplastic nevi that aren’t suspected melanoma is minimal, if any.
-If you have a dysplastic nevus, the majority of work may fall to you to prevent any further skin conditions.
+If a dysplastic nevus is identified, the majority of work may fall to the patient to prevent any further skin conditions.

 Most people don’t need dysplastic nevi removed because these aren’t cancerous.
-However, that doesn’t mean you should forget about them.
-Keep an eye out by doing regular skin checks on yourself.
+However, that doesn’t mean they should be ignored.
+Keep an eye out by doing regular skin checks.